 The Times Interest Earned (TIE) ratio measures a company’s ability to meet its debt obligations on a periodic basis.
 This ratio can be calculated by dividing a company’s EBIT by its periodic interest expense.
 The ratio shows the number of times that a company could pay its periodic interest expenses should it devote all of its EBIT to debt repayments.

 A high TIE means that a company likely has a lower probability of defaulting on its loans, making it a safer investment opportunity for debt providers.
 Conversely, a low TIE indicates that a company has a higher chance of defaulting, as it has less money available to dedicate to debt repayments.

 How to Calculate the Times Interest Earned Ratio

 The Times Interest Earned ratio can be calculated by dividing a company’s earnings before interest and taxes by its periodic interest expense.
 The formula to calculate the ratio is:

 Earnings Before Interest & Taxes (EBIT) – represents profit that the business has realized, without the inclusion of interest or tax payments

 Interest Expense – represents the periodic debt payments that a company is legally obligated to make to its creditors

 Generally speaking, the higher the TIE ratio, the better.
 However, a company with an excessively high TIE ratio could indicate a lack of productive investment by the company’s management.
-A very high TIE would suggest that the company may be keeping all of its earnings without re-investing in business development through research and development or through pursuing positive NPV projects.
+An excessively high TIE suggests that the company may be keeping all of its earnings without re-investing in business development through research and development or through pursuing positive NPV projects.
 This may cause the company to face a lack of profitability and challenges related to sustained growth in the long term.

 Times Interest Earned Ratio Example